You can’t mitigate a risk you don’t know about. Here are eight ways to identify your organization’s potential risks and better prepare to manage them.

 What Makes Risk Identification So Important?

 Risk identification is the foundation of effective risk management.
-After all, in order to prevent, prepare for, and respond to a risk, you need to know what exactly what it is and how it might impact your business.
+After all, in order to prevent, prepare for, and respond to a risk, you need to know exactly what it is and how it might impact your business.
 This is why Scott Davidson, CEO and Founder of Code 4—an operations management and emergency services provider based in Austin, Texas—prioritizes risk identification in his mitigation efforts.
 Risk awareness is a key part of how he ensures safety and security during mass events.

 “Even the most thoughtfully planned, well-funded, and longstanding events have a scarcity of resources.
 We’re limited in bandwidth, time, and, more than ever, the personnel available to mitigate these risks.
 It means that our job is to really triage and to be futurists, tasked with predicting the future based on our expertise, our experience, and the patterns and trends that we’re observing,” Scott explains on The Employee Safety Podcast.
 “We have to identify what risks are worthy and meaningful to mitigate against and knowingly leave some unmitigated.
 And that’s, as you can imagine, quite a challenge.”